stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 {%
 include figure image_path="/assets/images/2022/04/md5_version_validation.svg"
-caption="CI/CD integrity validation using GitHub Packages MD5 hashcode" img_style="padding: 8px; background-color: white;"
+caption="CI/CD integrity validation using GitHub Packages MD5 hashcode" img_style="padding: 8px 6px 0px 8px; background-color: white;"
 %}

 The root cause of version confusion is attempting to preserve branch name as artifact filename.
 If a _release-x.x.x_ git branch produces _x.x.x_ artifacts there is nothing linking artifacts to a particular commit.
 In addition to artifact hashcode, another approach is to embed git sha into the artifact as another intrinsic property.
 In SBT, this can be done at compile-time using SBT `sourceManaged` key.
 It represents a `Seq[File]` of all source-code to be compiled.
-It is straight-forward to append custom generated Scala sources, to be externally exposed as a help command-line params or an HTTP health check endpoint.
+It is straight-forward to append custom generated Scala sources, to be externally exposed as a help command-line parameter or an HTTP health-check endpoint.

 ```scala
 Compile / sourceGenerators += (Compile / sourceManaged, version, name).map {